A quintet of centuries for the West Indian

 Another Australia-India match in Melbourne, but one that India won to record their first success in the country.
 On the fourth day Bhagwath Chandrasekhar took 6 for 52 for the second time in the match to bring Australia down to their knees at 123 for 8, needing 387 to win.
 Bishan Bedi took the final two on the fifth day and India won by 222 runs.
 Sunil Gavaskar scored the only century in the low-scoring game.

 Mohammad Azharuddin announced his arrival with a century on debut in an otherwise tedious draw with England in Calcutta.
 The hosts reached 164 for 4 on day one and added only ten more on day two, more or less lost to smog and rain.
-Azhar batted soundly during his 110 but his partnership with Ravi Shastri dragged on painfully till the third day for they scored at under two an over.
-Shastri, who batted on all five days of the match, took an hour longer for his second fifty than his first, seven hours in all, and spending an hour in the 90s.
+Azhar batted soundly during his 110 but his partnership with Ravi Shastri dragged on painfully till the third day, for they scored at under two an over.
+Shastri, who batted on all five days of the match, took an hour longer for his second fifty than for his first, seven hours in all, and spent an hour in the 90s.

-Unorthodox slow left-armer Lindsay Kline, who featured in another famous last-wicket stand against West Indies, in Adelaide in 1960-61, did his day job today at Cape Town, taking a hat-trick to wrap up Australia's innings win over South Africa.
+Unorthodox slow left-armer Lindsay Kline, who featured in another famous last-wicket stand against West Indies, in Adelaide in 1960-61, did his day job today in Cape Town, taking a hat-trick to wrap up Australia's innings win over South Africa.

 Queensland wicketkeeper Don Tallon, one of the greatest ever produced by Australia, made his 12th dismissal of the match against New South Wales in Sydney.
 This equalled Ted Pooley's total for Surrey against Sussex at The Oval way back in 1868, and remained a joint world record until Wayne James made 13 dismissals for Matabeleland against Mashonaland in Bulawayo in 1995-96.

-Test centuries by No. 10 batsmen don't grow on trees, and only one has been scored by a No. 10 making his debut.
+Test centuries by No. 10 batsmen don't grow on trees, and only two have been scored by a No. 10 making his debut.
 Held back while a rain-affected pitch lost its venom, Reggie Duff - who usually opened - hit 104 to help Australia beat England in Melbourne.
 He and fellow debutant Warwick Armstrong made Test cricket's first century partnership for the last wicket.
 The next day Hugh Trumble finished off their second innings with the first of his two Test hat-tricks and Australia won by 229 runs.